MarcoSoto51/Data-Illini/README.md

 ## Reproducing

-To reproduce our project would need to clone the GitHub repository to your own local machine.
+To reproduce our project, first you would need to clone the GitHub repository to your own local machine.
 This project was done using Python 3 and requires the pandas library for data processing.
 Before trying to reproduce, double-check that you have Python installed and that pandas